WordPress/openverse/documentation/projects/proposals/publish_dataset/20230706-project_proposal.md

 ## Project summary

-This project aims to publish and regularly update a dataset of Openverse' image metadata.
-This project will provide access to the data currently served by our API, but which is difficult to access in full and requires significant time and resources.
+This project aims to publish and regularly update a dataset or _datasets_ of Openverse' media metadata.
+This project will provide access to the data currently served by our API, but which is difficult to access in full, requires significant time, money, and compute resources.

 ## Motivation